venders/smoke_detector/README.md

 The following config demonstrates how to filter JavaScript exceptions by the exception's message, and also, by the offending exception's source host url.
 You can choose to filter by `hostWhitelist` or `ignoredMessages` or both.
 It's up to you.
-Note the lower, camel-case of the settings.
+Note the lower, camel-case of the setting keys.
 They should match [rollbar.js's](https://github.com/rollbar/rollbar.js) documentation in order to be passed-along to the rollbar.js framework appropriately.